UniversalDependencies/docs/contributing/parallel.md

 Collection ids are strings of lowercase English letters (`[a-z]+`).
 Parallel sentence ids are just integer numbers in some collections, while in others (e.g. in `pud`) they may contain also lowercase English letters or a hyphen.
 Other characters, such as uppercase letters, non-English letters, underscore etc. are currently not permitted and it does not seem to be necessary to permit them.
+The two parts (collection id and sentence id) are separated by a slash:

 ```
 # parallel_id = cairo/15